Once you start executing a User Story, you will see the following screen:

 Imagine that we have a User Story: As a user, I can open the Become a Tester page from the Header of the website.
 And you have this outcome:

-As we can see in the video, the User Story is working, we selected "Yes" as execution, and now it's time to write a comment.
+As we can see in the video, the User Story is working, we select "Yes" as the result, and now it's time to consider a comment.

 Execution: No